hugopeek/mab-recommendations/create-modx-org-content-first.md

 - Put the emphasis on the job people are trying to get done
 - Create a modx.org that reflects the voice of the entire community

-I will expand on these points in the Recommendation section.
+I will expand on these points in the Recommendation section below.

 ## Relevant Recommendations